 1928 Ferry completed a 1-year industrial placement at Bosch in Stuttgart.

-1935 January 10 Ferry marries Dorothea Reitz.
+On January 10 1935, Ferry marries Dorothea Reitz.
 December 11, son Ferdinand Alexander Porsche is born.

 Son Gerhard Anton Porsche is born.

-1943 May 10 son Wolfgang Porsche is born.
+May 10, 1943 his son Wolfgang Porsche is born.
 Ferry moves his family to Zell am See, Austria, to avoid bombing.

 Ferry sees Cisitalia building small sports cars using Fiat engines and has the same plan with Volkswagen parts.
 Porsche had done it already before the war, with the KdF Berlin-Rome racing car (Porsche type 64 / Volkswagen type 60K10).